 Since the standards that address the private sector’s preparedness and organizational resilience requirements are expected to advance and grow, PS-PrepTM anticipates future changes the program foundation standards will reflect these needs.
 (Please Note: When clicking these links, you will be exiting the Federal Emergency Management Agency (FEMA) web site.)

 Q: Who is the "selected entity" that DHS contracted with to provide accreditations?

 A: On June 12, 2008, the designated officer for PS-Prep™ entered into a contract with the ANSI-ASQ National Accreditation Board, or ANAB, to be the "selected entity."
 As the selected entity, ANAB will develop and oversee the certification process, manage accreditation and accredit qualified third parties to carry out certifications in accordance with the accepted procedures of the program.

 ANAB was chosen because it is an internationally recognized accreditation organization, it is an International Accreditation Forum Mutual Recognition Arrangement Signatory and, currently, is the only accreditation organization for process/management system certifiers based in the United States.

-Q: What will ANAB's role be?
+Q: What Is ANAB's role?